Body found in van at east El Paso Home Depot parking lot - KVIA

 Officers cordoned off a section of the parking lot with yellow crime scene tape as Crimes Against Persons detectives examined the white Ford Econoline van.

-Police remained at the scene into the afternoon hours.
+Police remained at the scene into the afternoon hours, eventually towing the vehicle from the lot.

+While authorities said there were no immediate signs of foul play, the El Paso County Medical Examiner will be conducting an autopsy to determine a cause of death.

+This was the second of two bodies discovered by police on Wednesday; the other was found at a home along Fred Wilson Avenue in northeast El Paso.

 Comments